Two-sample Test using Projected Wasserstein Distance: Problem Setup

 Our two-sample testing algorithm also gives us interpretable characterizations for understanding differences between two high-dimensional distributions, by studying the worst-case projection mappings and projected samples in low dimensions.
-See Figure~\ref{fig:Projector:Wasserstein} for the optimized linear mapping so that Wasserstein distance between the projected empirical distributions is maximized, and Figure~\ref{fig:visualization} for the illustration of KDE plot for two projected empirical distributions in one-dimension.
+See Fig.~\ref{fig:sample:complexity:a}) for the optimized linear mapping so that the Wasserstein distance between the projected empirical distributions is maximized, and Fig.~\ref{fig:sample:complexity:b}) for the illustration of the kernel density estimate~(KDE) plot for two projected empirical distributions in one dimension.